Speed of technological transformations required in Europe to achieve different climate goals: Results

 \

 The system installs negative emission technologies (NETs) to offset process emissions from the industry.
 NETs are also needed when the transformations of land and maritime transport lag behind the CO$_2$ reduction targets.
 First and foremost, CO$_2$ is captured from point-source emitters including process emissions and biomass burnt in the industry and CHP units.
 For the 1.5 and 1.6$^{\circ}$C-budget, direct air captured is also extensively used.
 The 200 MtCO$_2$/a assumed as CO$_2$ sequestration potential is completely deployed when the system approaches net-zero emissions.
 After that, the Fischer-Tropsch process is used to convert CO$_2$ into synthetic fuel.
-The impacts of uncertainties in CO$_2$ cost and potential are investigated via sensitivity analysis.
-For optimistic cost and potential assumptions, up to 1,150 Mt CO$_2$/a are used.
-On the contrary, when the cost of CO$_2$ transport and sequestration is assumed to be 100 \EUR/tCO$_2$, the use of CO$_2$ sequestration is reduced and the full potential is not deployed.
+The impacts of uncertainties in CO$_2$ cost and potential have been investigated via sensitivity analysis.
+For optimistic cost and potential assumptions, up to 1,150 Mt CO$_2$/a are used, which is far below the estimated physical potential of CO$_2$ sequestration in Europe (126 GtCO$_2$/a) \cite{CO2_storage_potential}.
+When the cost of CO$_2$ transport and sequestration is assumed to be higher, the use of CO$_2$ sequestration is reduced, and the full potential is not deployed.
+It is relevant to notice that under extremely high-cost assumptions (2,000 \EUR/tCO$_2$), it is still cost effective to sequester 127 MtCO$_2$/a.
+This partially compensates for the industry process emissions, which account for 155 MtCO$_2$/a in 2050, and results in a marginal abatement cost of approximately 2,100 \EUR/tCO$_2$.
+Hence, our results indicate that the lack of a small potential of CO$_2$ sequestration at a reasonable cost makes the net-zero CO$_2$ system very challenging.